Customize your Resume using Targeted Keywords

 You have likely seen the advice that you need to customize your resume for every job application.

-It may seem like an incredible chore, but it can be very empowering.
+It may seem like an incredible chore, but it is actually not all that bad, and it can be very empowering.

 Recruiters want to hire you, but they are very busy.
 You DON’T want to make them work too hard to see your value.
 And they DON’T want a resume stuffed with random keywords with no context.
 Customizing and providing context is how you make recruiters happy.
 Here is what one funny and generous recruiter has to say about keywords: